-How to choose a local island?
+How to choose a local island in Maldives?
 What you have to consider?
-What is the difference between the islands and how not to be disappointed with your dream vacation.
+What is the difference between the islands and how not to be disappointed with your dream vacation?

 I’m not going to describe in detail all these islands but stop only on some significant pros and cons.
 I hope, given info will help you to choose the right place for your holidays.